 What is Enhanced Due Diligence (EDD)?

 EDD is used by businesses to protect themselves and satisfy compliance requirements.
-During the EDD, qualified specialists should be consulted to avoid mistakes and time-wasting.
+During the EDD, qualified specialists should be consulted to avoid mistakes and time-wasting. a combination of EDD an CDD measures ensures you are fully compliant and better protected from financial crime.

 Read Also - Enhanced Due Diligence Checklist - Everything You Need To Know